quantify-os/quantify-scheduler/docs/source/tutorials/Acquisitions.md

 (sec-acquisitions-thresholded-trigger-count)=
 ### Thresholded trigger count acquisition

 The thresholded trigger count acquisition protocol also counts rising edges of the input signal, like the trigger count acquisition, and subsequently compares the result (the number of counts) to a counts threshold.
-The result (less than the threshold (0), or at least equal to the threshold (1)) can be retrieved directly, and can also be used to conditionally execute other instructions.
+The threshold comparison result (False (0), or True (1)) can be retrieved directly, and can also be used to conditionally execute other instructions.
 For the latter, you would use the {class}`~quantify_scheduler.operations.control_flow_library.ConditionalOperation` in the same way as described in {ref}`sec-tutorial-conditional-reset`.
 You can expand the section below for an example schedule.

 ```{code-cell} ipython3
 ---